chiew-group/MRI-defacer/README.md

 (B) if **'brain_retain'** is chosen, the percentage signal left from the brain region defined by the automated masking as a function of the number of virtual coils retained is used to choose the top coils.
 A high brain retention is desirable. <br/><br/>
 (C) if **'face_retain'** is chosen, the percentage signal left from the face region defined by the automated masking as a function of the number of virtual coils retained is used to choose the top coils.
 A low face retention is desirable.

-#### 2. threshold | default = 2
+#### 2. threshold_value | default = 2
 This parameter specifies a heuristic for choosing the top virtual coils.
 We again recommend you to use the default of 2 along with the default **threshold_method**.
-For example, if **threshold_method = 'face_retain'** and **threshold = '2'**, then the tool retains virtual coils, starting from those with highest brain signal, until a maximum 2% face signal is retained.
-You can also set **threshold = null**, in which case the tool will use an elbow-finding algorithm to choose the top virtual coils based on the curves formed by the metrics. <br/><br/>
+For example, if **threshold_method = 'face_retain'** and **threshold_value = '2'**, then the tool retains virtual coils, starting from those with highest brain signal, until a maximum 2% face signal is retained.
+You can also set **threshold_value = null**, in which case the tool will use an elbow-finding algorithm to choose the top virtual coils based on the curves formed by the metrics. <br/><br/>

 Here is an example of the curves generated from each **threshold_method** for your reference if you choose to experiment with these parameters:
 ![metrics](assets/metrics.png)